Station to Station (song): Lyrics

-Release and reception
+Release and critical reception

 "Station to Station" was released as the opening title track to Bowie's tenth studio album of the same name on 23 January 1976.
-The song was also released as a promotional single, with the catalogue number 42549 A, in January 1976 in France by RCA Records, with a shortened duration of 3:40 and "TVC 15" as the B-side.
-The single version begins at the central section of the song with the drums just prior to the "once there were mountains..." lyric.
+The song was also released as a promotional single, with the catalogue number 42549 A, in January 1976 in France by RCA Records, with a shortened duration of 3:40 and the album track "TVC 15" as the B-side.
+The single version begins as the song's second section enters, with the drum fill just prior to the "once there were mountains..." lyric.
 The single edit appears on the 2010 Deluxe Edition of Station to Station and on Re:Call 2, as part of the 2016 box set Who Can I Be Now?
 (1974–1976).
 The full track was remastered, along with its parent album, and released on the same box set.

 The song has been acclaimed by music critics, who have praised the performance of the band and Bowie himself.
-Nicholas Pegg described it as "Scintillatingly performed and gorgeously produced, it represents one of the high watermarks in his studio work."
-He further praises Bowie's vocal performance and Earl Slick's guitar contributions.
-Dave Thompson of AllMusic calls the guitar work "fabulous" and makes the argument that the track could be the most "evocative" song Bowie ever wrote.
-Doggett writes that what saves the track from "utter obscurity" and his audience from "alienation" was the music itself.
+Nicholas Pegg described it as "Scintillatingly performed and gorgeously produced and "one of the high watermarks in his studio work."
+He further praised Bowie's vocal performance and Slick's guitar work.
+Dave Thompson of AllMusic called Slick's playing "fabulous" and the track as a whole possibly the most "evocative" song Bowie ever wrote.
+Doggett writes that what saves the track from "utter obscurity" and his audience from "alienation" as a result is the music itself.
 Alex Needham of The Guardian, in a review declaring Station to Station his favorite album, calls the track "monumental", adding that "Bowie blasts away his immediate Philly soul past and speeds into a more experimental future over 10 totally exhilarating minutes".
 Needham also found it impressive that the song did not "overshadow" the rest of the album, which he believes shows "how much Bowie was on fire".

-In a review of the live album Glastonbury 2000 in 2018, Sean T. Collins of Pitchfork calls the track a "teutonic-occult behemoth" and a highlight of the album.
+In a review of Bowie's live album Glastonbury 2000 in 2018, Sean T. Collins of Pitchfork calls its version of the track a "teutonic-occult behemoth" and a highlight of the album.
 He felt the main section's "off-kilter groove" and the "barreling braukeller climax" were made for performing live.
 He continued, "hearing Bowie croon Kabbalistic jargon like 'one magical movement from Kether to Malkuth' to [a] massive crowd serves as a helpful reminder that he remained, even then, one of the weirdest people ever to achieve festival-headlining success".
 In 2018, the writers of NME listed "Station to Station" as Bowie's 24th greatest song.
-In a list of Bowie's 50 greatest songs, Alexis Petridis of The Guardian ranked the song third, calling the shift into its second section as "possibly the single most thrilling moment in his entire catalogue."
+In a list of Bowie's 50 greatest songs, Alexis Petridis of The Guardian ranked the song third, calling the shift into its second section "possibly the single most thrilling moment in his entire catalogue."
 In 2021, Rolling Stone ranked it number 400 in their updated list of the 500 Greatest Songs of All Time.